nuta/vhpc2025-keynote/script.md

 - Now we have a guest memory.
 - Let's fill it with the boot image.

+- Here we will use a Linux kernel.
 - Linux kernel defines a raw binary image format for RISC-V.
 - All we need is to verify raw binary image, and copy the image into the base address.

 # Enter the guest mode

-- Now we're ready to boot the virtual machine.
+- Now we're ready to boot a virtual machine.
 - In RISC-V it's way simpler than other CPUs: write the guest state to registers, and execute the `sret` instruction.
-- Entering the guest mode is very CPU specific but all CPUs do the same thing: load the guest state and start the guest execution.
+- Entering the guest mode is very CPU specific but all CPUs do the same thing: load the guest state and start the guest mode.

 # Handle VM eixsts (1/2)

 - So we're now in the guest mode.
-- CPU keeps executing instructions in the guest mode as usual, and when it needs an assistance from the hypervisor, it jumps to the hypervisor (or host) kernel, which is called "vm exit".
+- CPU keeps executing instructions in the guest mode as usual, and when it needs an assistance from the hypervisor, it jumps to the hypervisor, which is called "vm exit".

-- In RISC-V, VM exit is implemented as a trap. `stvec` register contains the trap handler address, and the handler will be called when a VM exit occurs.
+- In RISC-V, VM exit is implemented as a trap. `stvec` register contains the trap handler address, and the handler will be called when a VM exit happens.
 - The trap handler saves the guest state such as general-purpose registers, and jumps to the handler function.

 # Handle VM eixsts (2/2)